pni-libraries/python-pninexus/doc/sphinx/nexus_attributes.rst

 information about a field or group.
 It is thus not recommended to use attributes too excessively as one may runs into name conflicts with future Nexus development.
-Attributes can be accessed for fields  and groups via the ``attributes`` member of the field and group classes.
+Attributes can be accessed from fields and groups via their :py:attr:`attributes` member.
 Attributes behave basically like fields with some restrictions

 * they cannot grow
 * one cannot apply compression to attributes.